AI-secure/stAdv-Spatially-Transformed-Adversarial-Examples-/README.md

 ```

 ### Dowload dataset
 Note that it might take a while to download/perform attack on the whole ImageNet dataset.
-It's recommended only use a small subset of it to conduct the experiment.
+It's recommended to only use a small subset of it to conduct the experiment.

 ```bash
 sh data/dowload_data.sh